 Wondering how to make your home super cosy this winter?
 Read on for a little inspiration.

 UPGRADE YOUR LIGHTING

-If cosy is what you’re going for, then stark, intrusive lighting isn’t the way to go.
+If a cosy and calm home is what you’re going for, then stark, intrusive lighting isn’t the way to go.
 Upgrading your lighting to LED lights means that you get stylish, cosy lighting as well as cheaper energy bills.
 Plus the added bonus of being kinder to the environment.
-Even your bathroom lights can be made to be cosy and spa-like in the winter months, click here for the latest designs.
+Even your bathroom lights can be made to be cosy and spa-like in the winter months.
 This way every room can have that comfortable and cosy feeling.
 Add some extra lighting here and there in the form of table lamps and corner lights.
 These relaxed and cosy solutions are both pleasing and stylish.

 ROLL OUT SOME STYLISH RUGS

 You can make that cold bedroom floor on a morning a thing of the past by simply laying down some stylish rugs and floor coverings.
 Not only do rugs help reduce heating loss through your floors and keep draughts at bay, but they also add an extra layer of texture and luxury to any room of the house.
 Don’t be afraid to experiment with different patterns and colours.